The Media and Entertainment Law Review: Germany

 - the truthful presentation of a person in public; and

-- finally, as the most recent addition, the right to defend against a commercial exploitation of a person's characteristic attributes.
+- finally, the most recent addition is the right of defence against commercial exploitation of a person's characteristic attributes.67

-The protection granted by the personality right is not limited to private individuals, but also covers commercial and other entities.
-Commercial entities can also rely on the right to the established and exercised business enterprise, particularly in respect to illegitimate product reviews and calls for boycott.
+The protection granted by the personality right is not limited to private individuals, but also covers commercial and other entities.68 Commercial entities can also rely on the right in the context of establishing and conducting a business enterprise, particularly in relation to false product reviews and calls for boycotts.

-Preliminary injunctions are typical for German legal proceedings, particularly under media law.
-Regularly granted by the court ex parte, such injunction remains an effective tool allowing applicants to obtain a ruling or to withdraw an application without the adverse party necessarily becoming aware of it.
-Preliminary injunctions require a particular urgency, so applications generally have to be filed within one month after notice of an infringement.
-The BVerfG has made clear that a fair trial requires a hearing of the other side.
-Still, when an application is filed swiftly, courts may grant ex parte injunctions provided that the other side has had the chance to respond to a warning letter, and the preliminary injunction corresponds with the scope of said warning letter.
+Preliminary injunctions are common in German legal proceedings, particularly under media law.
+Regularly granted by the court ex parte, this injunction remains an effective tool allowing applicants to obtain a ruling or to withdraw an application without the adverse party necessarily becoming aware of it.
+Preliminary injunctions require circumstances to have an element of particular urgency, so applications generally have to be filed within one month of notice of an infringement.
+The BVerfG has made clear that a fair trial requires the other side to be granted a hearing.69 Nonetheless, when an application is filed swiftly, courts may grant an ex parte injunction provided that the other side has had the chance to respond to a warning letter and the preliminary injunction corresponds to the warning letter in terms of scope.

-It remains to be seen whether the newly introduced requirement for establishing specialised chambers for media cases from 1 January 2021 that can also be centralised for one or several states will change the current pattern that the vast majority of media cases are heard by only five courts.
+It remains to be seen whether the establishment of further specialised chambers for media cases will change the current pattern, in which the vast majority of media cases are heard by only five courts.70

-Remedies are a claim for publication of a counterstatement or correction in respect to an incorrect publication of facts.
+Remedies are a claim for publication of a counterstatement71 or correction regarding an incorrect publication of facts.
 However, these require the initial incorrect statement to be republished.
-Thus, cease-and-desist claims are generally more appropriate.
-Finally, there are also claims for damages and compensation for immaterial damage, which can only be asserted in a main proceeding.
-Damage claims can also be calculated on the basis of the licence fee that would have become due for a legitimate use of a picture, as the Cologne Court of Appeal recently decided in a case concerning the use of a picture of a prominent person for the purpose of directing users to an unrelated article.
-In cases of otherwise severe, culpable and non-recompensable violations of a person's personality rights, compensation claims become due not to compensate a loss, but to satisfy the party concerned.
-Their dissuasive effect must also be explicitly accepted.
-The compensation claim expires with death.
-Accordingly, the Cologne Court of Appeal lifted a ruling awarding compensation of €1 million for the personality right-infringing publication of a biography of the former German Chancellor Helmut Kohl, who died while the proceeding was pending.
+Thus, cease-and-desist claims are usually more appropriate.
+Finally, there are also claims for damages and compensation for non-material damage, which can only be asserted in a main proceeding.
+Damage claims can also be calculated on the basis of the licence fee that would have become due for a legitimate use of a picture, as the BGH confirmed in a case concerning the unauthorised use of a picture of a prominent person for the purpose of directing users to an unrelated article.72 In cases of otherwise serious, culpable and non-recompensable violations of a person's personality rights, compensation claims become due not to compensate a loss but to satisfy the party concerned.
+Their dissuasive effect must also be explicitly accepted.73 The compensation claim expires with death.
+Accordingly, the Cologne Court of Appeal lifted a ruling awarding compensation of €1 million for the personality right-infringing publication of a biography of the former chancellor Helmut Kohl, who passed away while the proceeding was pending.74

 vi Government action against publication

 In the Böhmermann matter, discussed in Section III.i, not only civil but also criminal and administrative courts were employed.
-Following a criminal complaint from the Turkish President, criminal investigations against the comedian were started, but later dropped by the prosecution.
-The German parliament repealed the criminal provision regarding insults against foreign heads of state.
-The Berlin Administrative Court rejected a complaint regarding a statement of the German Chancellor Angela Merkel who had referred to the poem as 'deliberately violating', since Merkel had distanced herself from her previous statement so that a repetition of said statement was not to be expected.
+Following a criminal complaint from the Turkish president, criminal investigations against the comedian were started but later dropped by the prosecution.
+Parliament repealed the criminal provision regarding insults against foreign heads of state.75 The Berlin Administrative Court rejected a complaint regarding a statement by Chancellor Angela Merkel, who had referred to the poem as 'deliberately violating', finding that because Chancellor Merkel had distanced herself from her previous statement a repeat occurrence was not to be expected.76

-The NetzDG requirement for social media platforms to remove illegal content within seven days, or within 24 hours for extreme cases, also creates a risk that legitimate journalistic content is removed.
+The NetzDG requirement for social media platforms to remove illegal content within seven days, or within 24 hours for extreme cases, also creates a risk that legitimate journalistic content will be removed.

 i Copyright and related rights

 German copyright law is largely harmonised with EU law.
-Accordingly, the case law of the CJEU plays a significant role, whereby German courts also refer a significant number of cases.
-The German law surrounding protected work as a result of an author's intellectual creation, exploitation of work and the related exceptions and limitations is particularly harmonised with EU law.
+Accordingly, the case law of the CJEU plays a significant role, with German courts in turn referring a significant number of cases to the CJEU.80 The German law surrounding work that is protected as a result of an author's intellectual creation,81 exploitation of work and the related exceptions and limitations is particularly harmonised with EU law.

 ii Personality rights